 9. Go to Engelberg and Mount Titlis

 In summer, the village is known for diverse options for hiking, biking, golf, and mountaineering.
-It is also popular for families with the summer toboggan run, an adventure playground and the Globi (a popular Swiss cartoon character) themed trail.
+It is also popular for families with the summer toboggan run, an adventure playground, and the themed trail about Globi (a popular Swiss cartoon character).

-From Engelberg, one can go up to the Titlis massif by the cable car.
+From Engelberg, one can go up to the Titlis massif by cable car.
 Titlis has one of the highest peaks in the region at 3,238 meters (10,623 feet).
-In Winter, Titlis mountain is known for its diverse ski and free ride area.
+In Winter, Titlis Mountain is known for its diverse ski and free-ride area.

 - Zurich to Lucerne Train: All You Need To Know

 - 8 Prettiest Towns Near Lucerne